 2013 Audi Q5 Performance

 Auto writers say that the 2013 Audi Q5 offers fun driving dynamics thanks to its agile handling and accurate steering.
-A small turning circle also makes the Q5 relatively easy to maneuver in tight spots.
+A small turning circle also makes the Q5 relatively easy to maneuver in tight spots, according to critics.
 One test driver says that the 2013 Q5 strikes a nice balance between comfort-tuned SUVs like the Lexus RX and sportier models like the BMW X3.

 - "Firm, responsive steering adds to twisty-road driving enjoyment, while a tight turning radius eases close-quarters maneuvering in the daily grind." -- Consumer Guide